BioinformaticsSTU/TGStools/README.md

 ## tiss_specific
 ----------------------------

-A tool that extract cancer-specific lncRNA information of GTF format
+A tool that extract cancer-specific lncRNA information of GTF format.
+**If you want to run this step faster, skip the parameter -t.**

 ### Input files